Rural Route Contributor Guidelines 2020

 Inside the Locket

-Peek into lifelong friendships and the depth of marital bonds.
+Peek into lifelong friendships and the depth of marital and family bonds.
 This issue explores the

-excitement and unknown of budding friendships, then what it takes to keep the most treasured
+light-hearted fun and adventure as well as the deep dive it takes to keep the most treasured

 relationships in our lives thriving.